RobertoM89/BigRig/README.md

 Keep the finger *wrist* joints where they are, at the wrist joint position, place the *base*, *mid* and *tip* joints on the finger knuckles and the finger *NULL* joints at the tip of each finger.

-Use **Coplanar Joint Orient** script on each finger to orient the joints from *base* to *NULL* by selecting X as the aim axis, Z axis as the turning axis and so that the Y axis of the joints is pointing towards the inner side of the finger bend.
+Use **Coplanar Joint Orient** script on each finger to orient the joints from *base* to *NULL* by selecting X as the aim axis, Z as the turning axis and make sure that the Y axis of the joints is pointing towards the inner side of the finger bend.
 Orient the finger *NULL* joint as its parent joint: click on Maya menu *Skeleton → Orient Joint (options)*, tick *Orient Joint to World* and click *Orient*.
 Then freeze the rotations of the joints.

 Rerun **Coplanar Joint Orient** on each finger for the finger *wrist* and the *base* joint.
 You don't want to include the finger *wrist* joint in the previous step, since it is not aligned with the real finger joints.